 Research

 My work is grounded in socio-technical systems theory and takes place at the intersection between human computer interaction, software engineering and information systems.
-It extends into two main areas: (1) fostering participation and sustaining outcomes of short-term collaboration and (2) fostering deviation in structured processes.
+It extends into two main areas: (1) fostering participation and sustainability of collaboration and (2) human-AI interaction.
 I follow a mixed-method approach that combines qualitative social research methods such as interviews, questionnaires, and observations with quantitative methods such as machine learning, data mining and hypothesis testing.

-I study the implications of participatory IT design in innovative and contemporary settings such as hackathons - a novel socio-technical form of collaboration.
-One of my goals here is to explore how the socio-technical design of hackathons can impact their sustainability.
-Sustainability in this case can refer to e.g. the development of innovative products, the transfer of knowledge, or the involvement of new community members.
-Based on the results of my research, I have developed a multi-level methodological open-source framework to help hackathon planners navigate design decisions (hackathon-planning-kit.org).
+I study and develop means to support participation settings in which individuals collaboratively use and create technology.
+I particularly focus on hackathons – a novel short-term form of collaboration – with the goal of fostering their impact and sustainability.
+Sustainability can refer, e.g., to the development of (innovative) technology, the transfer of knowledge in various domains, or the involvement of new community members.
+Based on the results of my research, I have developed an open-source framework to help organizers plan hackathon events in a targeted way (hackathon-planning-kit.org).

 Assistant Professor – Eindhoven University of Technology, The Netherlands